FRACerqueira/PromptPlus/PromptPlus/README.txt

 - Added Middleware UsePromptPlusConfig
     - Load custom config(Colors/hotkeys/and so on) for PromptPlus.Remark: This method is only necessary when the file is in a custom folder.
 Prompt Plus automatically loads the file if the file is placed in the same folder as the binaries.
 - Added PromptValidatorUri attribute
-    - Attribute to validate Uri format using control from PromptPlus.CommandDotNet
+    - Attribute to Bind the property or parameters with validate Uri format using PromptPlus-Control
 - Added PromptPlusTypeNumber attribute
-    - Attribute to validate number using control from PromptPlus.CommandDotNet
+    - Attribute to Bind the property or parameters with validate number format using PromptPlus-MaskEdit-Control
 - Added PromptPlusTypeCurrency attribute
-    - Attribute to validate currency using control from PromptPlus.CommandDotNet
+    - Attribute to Bind the property or parameters with validate Currency format using PromptPlus-MaskEdit-Control
 - Added PromptPlusTypeDate attribute
-    - Attribute to validate Date using control from PromptPlus.CommandDotNet
+    - Attribute to Bind the property or parameters with validate date format using PromptPlus-MaskEdit-Control
 - Added PromptPlusTypeTime attribute
-    - Attribute to validate Time using control from PromptPlus.CommandDotNet
+    - Attribute to Bind the property or parameters with validate Time format using PromptPlus-MaskEdit-Control
 - Added PromptPlusTypeBrowser attribute
-    - Attribute to validate Diretory/File path using control from PromptPlus.CommandDotNet
+    - Attribute to Bind the property or parameters with validate input using PromptPlus-Browser-Control
 - Added PromptPlusTypeMasked attribute
-    - Attribute to validate input with mask using control from PromptPlus.CommandDotNet
+    - Attribute to Bind the property or parameters with validate generic format using PromptPlus-MaskEdit-Control

 **PromptPlus.CommandDotNet - Sample Usage**
 -------------------------------------------